 They will likely already have a system down and you will have to learn to adjust to it.
 Depending on the leg that is missing, you may need to consider the furniture in your home.
 You will want them to be comfortable as possible and keep the injury risk low as possible.
 Don’t worry about other cats or even dogs treating a three-legged cat any differently.
 They aren’t as shallow as us humans!
 They likely won’t even notice the difference.

 If your cat has recently become an amputee cat...

 You have to be there for them and love them.
 That is the most important thing.
 Second to that comes adjusting through the process with them.
-Assisting them when they need it, and using your best judgement of their over all emotional state.
+Assisting them when they need it, and using your best judgment of their overall emotional state.

-- Not using the litter box as often or at all
+Using the litter box less or not at all